 Guadalajara is known as a huge Pueblo, or as the song goes, it has the soul of the provinces.
-Even though it is Mexico’s second City there is little comparison with the sheer size of Mexico City (CDMX).
-That being said, there are still a ton of cool things to do in Guadalajara and the metropolitan region.
+Even though it is Mexico’s second most important city there is little comparison with the sheer size and diversity of Mexico City (CDMX).
+That being said, there are still a ton of cool things to do in Guadalajara and the metropolitan region and surrounding areas.

 Guadalajara, Guadalajara!
 Guadalajara, Guadalajara!